You can create courtesy postings on your website with a combination of a custom status and a custom report. Continue reading to find out how!

 To begin, create a new, in-shelter status title "Courtesy Post" (check out How to add statuses and attributes for details on creating and configuring your statuses).
 Make sure the new status is configured as shown below.

-*Important Note: Even though this status is set as publish = no, these animals can be shared via a custom iframe on your website, however they will not push to aggregator sites.
+Even though this status is set to publish = no, these animals can still be shared via a custom iframe on your website, however, they will not push to aggregator sites.

-Be sure not to place a microchip number in the microchip field if you utilize auto-uploads (since these animals are technically considered in your custody).
+- Do not add a microchip number in the microchip field if you utilize auto-uploads (since these animals are technically considered in your custody).
 If a microchip is included, these will be pushed to your microchip registry if you have auto-uploads set up.

 You can also have people submit an image with their Owner Surrender application if you'd like.
 You would link a Google Form to your Owner Surrender Application that allows for the photo upload.
 GSuite accounts are free for nonprofits and will allow you to have people submit their images through the google form, which will be saved into the Google Drive in the account associated with the Google Form.
 You can find more information on Google for Nonprofits here and the ability to have people submit images through Google Forms here.

 You can add HTML code to the disclaimer section of the Owner Surrender application, so it would look something like this:

 The code used to generate the last line of text is:

 Please submit a photo of your pet <a href="Google Form URL">here</a>